SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/12-create-environment-for-your-session.md

-# How to create an environment for your session
+# Create an environment for your session

-Tags: sessions
-Renku version: 2.0
-Type: How-to Guide

 Renku supports a variety of ways of working with sessions.
 To determine what kind of Renku session environment is right for you, answer the following questions: